 Longer evaluation period would be expected if the combination of the BFD-RS resource, SMTC occasion and GAP configurations does not meet pervious conditions.

+When UE is configured with aperiodic MUSIM gap and the aperiodic MUSIM gap is overlapping with CSI-RS resource occasion for beam failure detection, longer evaluation period would be expected.

+When UE is configured with MUSIM gap(s), and if CSI-RS resource occasions for beam failure detection are fully overlapped with MUSIM gap(s), or the union of MUSIM gap(s) and GAPs, no requirement applies for CSI-RS based beam failure detection.

 For either an FR1 or FR2 serving cell, longer evaluation period would be expected during the period Tidentify_CGI when the UE is requested to decode an NR CGI.

 For either an FR1 or FR2 serving cell, longer BFD evaluation period would be expected during the period Tidentify_CGI,E-UTRAN when the UE is requested to decode an LTE CGI.